A family moving in, showing a family engaged in the process of moving into a new home.

 If you want to hire professionals to help with your move, decide which services are essential.
 Most full-service moving companies offer local and long-distance moving and packing services or provide boxes and packing supplies.

-Depending on the distance, moving across the country costs between $2,000 and $15,000.
+Depending on the distance, moving across the country costs between $2,700 and $10,000.
 This price range usually includes complete services, like packing and transportation, for a move over 100 miles.

 Of course, you can always pack your furniture and belongings yourself to save money on moving costs.
 Make sure the movers you hire provide out-of-state moving services.
 The farther away you’re moving, the more expensive it can be to hire a mover.

-Truck Rental Costs
+Truck Rental Costs to Relocate to Another State

-A portable container or PODS is another cost-effective alternative to hiring professional movers.
+A portable container, or PODS, is another cost-effective alternative to hiring professional movers.
 The container company typically drops a container off at your residence for you to fill with your furniture and belongings.
 On moving day, the company picks up the container and transports it to your new house.

-DIY Moving Costs
+DIY Moving Costs to Travel Across the Country

 Packing and moving everything yourself is the most cost-effective approach to your long-distance move – but it’s also the most labor-intensive option.
 If you take this route, be as prepared and organized as possible.